 After 3 years of intensive inter-regional learning and 18 months of Action Plan implementation that applied into practice actions aiming at improving their regional R&D and innovation performance and SME’s competitiveness, InnoBridge project 9 partners from 8 regions in 8 countries spread over Europe are ready to share their hands-on experience.

-The conference Streamlining Public Support for SME Innovation in European Regions will aim to provide answers to questions such as How can we improve regional policies to support innovation and R&D?
+The conference Streamlining Public Support for SME Innovation in European Regions aimed to provide answers to questions such as How can we improve regional policies to support innovation and R&D?
 What measures can assure that R&D results are available to SMEs?
 How to raise and mobilize the existing skills and how to build skills for the future?
 How to seize the benefits of digitalization for improving the region’s innovative performance?
 What has proven to work: regulatory frameworks, access to finance, increasing entrepreneurial capacities, diminishing administrative burden on start-ups, or else?

 “Coming together is a beginning, keeping together is progress, working together is success.”
 The words of Henry Ford captured the essence of the interregional approach of the InnoBridge project final event, organized by Sofia Development Association.
 The hybrid event brought together about 100 participants – mostly online but also physically in Sofia – key players from academia, research and technology institutes, regional and local authorities, managing authorities, business organizations, SMEs, experts from 29 cities in 14 countries.

 “The SME sector and innovative solutions coming from the industry are critical for a speedy recovery of the economy in post-COVID-19.
 It is also important to ensure that the next Multiannual Financial Framework will provide access to and sufficient resources for innovations, especially in support of SMEs, for further investments and development,” stated the Mayor of Sofia Yordanka Fandakova at the event opening.